This program is closed to enrollment until January 2024!

 A few years ago I decided to start playing with real roses and dissect them to see how they were formed, how the petals attached to the stem, how the colors fade with age, or how the leaves glisten in the sunlight.

-As I admired how each rose variety was wildly different from it's relatives, I started to take note and figure out how I could recreate them from paper.
-As I started to remake them and share them with the whole wide world, I noticed a trend.
+As I admired how each rose variety was wildly different from one another, I started to take note and figure out how I could recreate them from paper.
+As I started to remake them and share the paper version of the roses, I noticed a trend.

 Cecile Brunner - February